go-kratos/beer-shop/docs/README.md

 #### `/app/shipping/service`
 ##### Functions
 This service stimulates a MQ producer.
-It will put the shipping package message to the message queue.
+It will put the shipping package messages to the message queue.
 ##### Features
 * Integration for MQ

 #### `/app/courier/job`
 ##### Functions
 This service stimulates a MQ consumer.
-It will receive(consume) the message from the message queue.
+It will receive(consume) the messages from the message queue.
 ##### Features
 * Integration for MQ